Cannabis and mental health

 profound relaxation and elation – along with nervousness, anxiety

-may be used by some as a substitute for Ecstasy or LSD.
+anxiety.
+They may be used by some as a substitute for Ecstasy or

 Legally, these strains remain

 classified Class B drugs.
-While there is little research so
+Research shows that there is a

 Problems with cannabis use